 The Brazilian government recently announced visa-free travel to Brazil for those holding passports from the United States, Canada, Australia, and Japan.
-The new policy will take effect on June 17, 2019.
-That said, if you’re traveling to Brazil before June 17thor are a national of a country other than the US, Canada, Australia, or Japan, then you’ll still need to go through the visa process.
+The new policy took effect on June 17, 2019.
+That said, if you’re a national of a country other than the US, Canada, Australia, or Japan, then you’ll still need to go through the visa process.

 Health & Vaccinations

 Before every trip, make sure you and your family are up-to-date on routine immunizations including measles-mumps-rubella (MMR) vaccine, diphtheria-tetanus-pertussis vaccine, varicella (chickenpox) vaccine, polio vaccine, and your yearly flu shot.
 All visitors should have travel insurance that covers medical expenses.
 Vaccinations for Hepatitis A, Typhoid, and Yellow Fever are also recommended.
 Check with your doctor before travel.

 While malaria cases have been reported around Manaus and the Amazon, they aren’t widespread.
 What’s more, the Rio Negro’s dark, acidic waters, don’t allow mosquito larvae to grow.
 That said, a strong DEET product will protect your family from any stray mosquitos.

 The Manaus Eduardo Gomes International Airport is located 15 km from city center.
 It serves Manaus, Brazil, and you can get direct flights via Miami, Panama City, Rio de Janeiro, and Sao Paulo.
 You can also fly directly into Sao Paulo or Rio de Janeiro and take a domestic flight to Manaus.
 Airlines with direct flights from North America to Manaus (via Miami) include American Airlines and LATAM Airlines Brasil.